DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 You are created to serve others in love and humility.
 You don’t need to wait until you discover your unique purpose in life before you begin to serve faithfully and joyfully.

 Moses discovered his divine purpose in life while he was serving his father-in-law.
-It was while Moses was tending Jethro’s flock, not his own, that God called him into his real purpose in life (Exo.
+It was while Moses was tending Jethro’s flock, not his own, that God called him into his divine purpose in life (Exo.
 3:1-10).

 Beloved, don’t be idle or slothful in life while seeking for God’s purpose for your life!